sitammeur/lfm2-math-web/README.md

-# LFM-2 Web 🤖
+# LFM-2 Math Web 🤖

-This is a simple web app that demonstrates how to use the [LFM2-350M](https://huggingface.co/onnx-community/LFM2-350M-ONNX) model in the browser using [Transformers.js](https://huggingface.co/docs/transformers.js) and ONNX Runtime Web.
-The application allows users to chat with the LFM2-350M model and receive real-time responses.
+This is a simple web app that demonstrates how to use the [LFM2-350M-Math](https://huggingface.co/onnx-community/LFM2-350M-Math-ONNX) model in the browser using [Transformers.js](https://huggingface.co/docs/transformers.js) and ONNX Runtime Web.
+The application allows users to ask math questions to the LFM2-350M-Math model and receive real-time responses.

 ## Project Structure